 In the year 1621, the men and women who colonized Plymouth along with the Wampanoag Indians shared an autumn harvest feast that is widely accepted today as the first Thanksgiving celebration in the New World.
 For approximately the following two centuries, individual colonies and states celebrated days of thanksgiving as they saw fit.
 It wasn’t declared a national holiday until 1863; in the midst of the Civil War.
 President Abraham Lincoln proclaimed that Thanksgiving Day will be held each November in observance of the friendship, bounty, and freedom that America represents.

 How America Celebrates with Sparklers for Thanksgiving

 Americans celebrate the Thanksgiving Day holiday on the fourth Thursday of November.
-While most families across the country follow similar traditions, many families have adopted their own twists as the population of our great country becomes more and more diverse.
-Also known as “Turkey Day”, Thanksgiving has a rich and growing history that will continue to be shaped as time goes by and traditions are reinvented.
+Most families across the country follow similar traditions.
+However, many families have adopted their own twists as the population becomes more and more diverse.
+Also known as “Turkey Day”, Thanksgiving has a rich and growing history.
+Over time, it will continue to be shaped as time goes by and traditions are reinvented.
 The most recent tradition is using sparklers for Thanksgiving Day, and the popularity of it is growing each year.

 When most people think about Thanksgiving, they think about the huge portions and variety of foods at the feast.
 Many families include the entire family in the food preparation, each person having their own special job.
 Traditional Thanksgiving foods include turkey, stuffing, gravy, sweet potatoes, cornbread, mashed potatoes, and cranberry sauce.
 Many people also serve pie for dessert at the end of the meal; with the most common pie flavors being pumpkin, pecan, sweet potato, and apple.